Working as a sales executive at Salesforce.com, co-Founder Joe Lemay forgets to pack the correct notebook for an important sales meeting. #meetingfail

 Looking for a solution Joe tries out electronic pens and smart notebooks.
 Nothing feels quite right.
 Joe wonders if there might be a need to create a new product.

-At a local pub, Joe meets up with buddy and product developer Jake Epstein, pitches the idea for the “cloud connected paper notebook that keeps us organized”.
+At a local dive bar, Joe has a beer with buddy and product developer Jake Epstein, and pitches the idea for the “cloud connected paper notebook that keeps us organized”.
 Jake and Joe get to work the next day.

 Rocketbook announces the microwave-to-erase Rocketbook while at the 2015 Launch festival.
-During rehearsals, famed angel investor Jason Calacanis scoffs at the product, says to Joe, “Who do you think you are, the Elon Musk of notebooks?”
+During rehearsals, famed angel investor Jason Calacanis scoffs at the product, says to Joe, “So who the fuck do you think you are, the Elon Musk of notebooks?”

 While on stage, Jake and Joe launch crowdfunding for the Rocketbook Wave which goes on to raise a total of $1,889,030 between Kickstarter and Indiegogo.
 IndieGogo funding used to build the first books, the app and integrations with Google Docs, Dropbox, Evernote, email.
 Kickstarter funds used to build second batch of books, plus integrations with Slack, Box, iCloud.